kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 People are 'syncing' like never before.

 The sentence describing Silicon Valley, the series: “In the high-tech gold rush of modern Silicon Valley, the people most qualified to succeed are the least capable of handling success”.

+There is the monomyth, where one person tries to take on the world.

+Now, there is the crowd-myth.
+And this myth is good because it supports a vision of a society.
+A mode of living _together_ but still having personal influence.

+Myths are not essentially false, they are just an ideal or theatrified version of reality.
+The use of myths is very real because it simplifies a thing that is too complex to grasp.
+But we should be aware _that_ we are already using myths, and that's what is the bad side of technological trust.

+George Steiner.
+Marxism was a myth, psychoanalysis was a myth, what is the myth of design?

+The unicorn myth,

+Leonardo da Vinci (Homo universalis)

+And now the replacing myth should be that of the power of the network.
+Pioneers of this myth could be (maybe) Metahaven?
+Maybe?
+Larry Page?

 ___